 Some common causes of nosebleeds include:

-How can I stop my child's nosebleed?1.
+How to stop a nosebleed?1.
 Sit the child down and tilt their head forward so the blood drains from the nose.

 2. Get them to breathe through their mouth and pinch the soft part of their nose below the bridge for 10 minutes.